yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 	"./deer.png| Deer.
 (The Legend of Zelda: Tears of the Kingdom)"
   >}}

-Since there is not a single dedicated desktop or laptop graphics card that supports the native decoding of [ASTC textures](https://en.wikipedia.org/wiki/Adaptive_scalable_texture_compression) (with the exception of Intel iGPUs), the emulator is forced to transcode them on the fly into a safe and lossless format that all GPUs support; in this case, the `RGBA8` format.
+As there isn't a single dedicated desktop or laptop graphics card that supports the native decoding of [ASTC textures](https://en.wikipedia.org/wiki/Adaptive_scalable_texture_compression) (with the exception of Intel iGPUs), yuzu is forced to transcode them on the fly into a safe and lossless format that all GPUs support; in this case, the `RGBA8` format.

 This was perfectly fine until now (even on 2GB GPUs), since `ASTRAL CHAIN` was the only game that made "extensive" use of ASTC textures, shipping with 4K textures on a mobile device intended for 1080p and 720p screen resolutions.
-Our garbage collector introduced two years ago with [Project Hades](https://yuzu-emu.org/entry/yuzu-hades/), which our veteran users know as “the memory Reaper”, was tuned for this worst case scenario at the time.
+Our garbage collector, introduced two years ago with [Project Hades](https://yuzu-emu.org/entry/yuzu-hades/), which our veteran users know as “the memory Reaper”, was tuned for this worst case scenario at the time.

 But what happens if a game with many more textures and a teletransportation system that allows the player to reach different regions in-game (and, in turn, load a truckload of new, different textures) releases?
 What if this hypothetical game made use of dozens and dozens of huge ASTC textures?